barebox/barebox/Documentation/migration-guides/migration-2025.12.0.rst

 * An optional parameter was added to the `-c` option of `dmesg` allowing configuration of the number of lines to remain in the log buffer after clearing.
 When no parameter is provided to `-c`, zero is assumed, and no lines are retained.
-Earlier versions always left 10 lines of logs remain in the log buffer.
+Earlier versions always let 10 lines of logs remain in the log buffer.

 Configuration options